jvierine/diffusion/README.md

 Diffusion equation inversion

 diffeq.py is a linear least-squares solution using Tikhonov regularization of the 2nd order derivative of the solution.
+This is the recommended option.

 meth_inversion.py is a non-linear solution using MCMC and L1 norm minimization of the 2nd order derivative of the solution.
+This allows non-linear models to be evaluated, but requires a lot more tinkering.

 This is an example of using MCMC to deconvolve a one dimensional diffusion equation.
 This can be used e.g., for estimating concentration of a trace quantity measured by a slowly responding sensor that is affected by diffusion of a trace gas into the sensor.